ProjectMilestonegroupL/MilestoneProject/README.md

 By default, all runs are logged using [TensorBoard](https://www.tensorflow.org/tensorboard), which keeps track of the loss and accuracy.
 After installing TensorBoard, type

-### train code architecture
- - for Google Colab
- - setup
- - imports
- - device
- - data
- - model
-   - network architecture
-   - loss, optimizer & scheduler
- - save, checkpoint and log
-   - TensorBoard within notebook
- - model training
- - model evaluation
- - .csv submission file generation

 ### progression and improvements
 At first we based our architecture similarly at LeNet CNN and then we made several changes to obtain a good one.
 We tried many optimizers and activation functions.

 Best configuration with Adam as optimizer and Sigmoid as activation functions.

 ---